bc-marine-canvas/bc-marine-canvas/content/enclosures/powerboat-enclosures/bridge-enclosures.md

   alt: Interior view of a bridge enclosure
 ---

-Given how much time is spent in the fly bridge, a bridge enclosure is essential for many boaters.
-A bridge enclosure is a bimini enclosure that surrounds the fly bridge.
+The fly bridge enclosure is one of the most common types of boat enclosures, for good reason.
+An enclosed flying bridge offers shade and comfort, as well as protection from the elements, for you and your equipment, so you can operate your boat in any conditions.